-The right question isn't whether a 40:1 PM ratio is achievable elsewhere.
-It's why teams that respond to their PM bottleneck by hiring more product managers so often end up slower, not faster.
-Andrew Ng watched the traditional 6:1 engineer-to-PM ratio compress in real time on his teams — to four, then two, then one-to-one — and then observed teams proposing one PM for every half an engineer.[3]
-His diagnosis: engineering is no longer the constraint.
-Deciding what to build is.
-But the fix most leaders reach for — hire more PMs, deputize product-minded engineers — doesn't address the structural root cause.
+The interesting question isn't whether 40:1 ports to your org.
+It's why teams that respond to a PM bottleneck by hiring more PMs end up slower, not faster.
+Andrew Ng watched the traditional 6:1 ratio compress in real time on his own teams — six engineers per PM, then four, then two, then one-to-one — and then watched teams propose one PM for every half an engineer.[3]
+The diagnosis is correct: engineering is no longer the constraint, deciding what to build is.
+The reflex fix — more PMs, deputize product-minded engineers — doesn't touch the structural cause.

-The root cause is misallocated decision authority.
-PMs hold authority over decisions where engineers have more relevant context.
-Engineers wait for direction on decisions they're better positioned to make independently.
-Adding more people to that structure doesn't fix it.
-It adds more people navigating the same confusion at higher coordination cost.
+The structural cause is misallocated decision authority.
+PMs hold the call on decisions where engineers carry more context.
+Engineers wait on permission for decisions they should be making alone.
+Adding people to that topology doesn't fix it.
+It adds more people navigating the same confusion at a higher coordination tax.

 Forty engineers, one PM, two designers — documented by Gergely Orosz, Pragmatic Engineer 2026.